pdefusco/Spark3_Iceberg_CML/README.md

 The Quickstart Notebook shows how to correctly launch a Spark Session with Iceberg, create an Iceberg table, and query the data in its original state before a simple insert.

+To view the notebook, simply click on the "Iceberg_PySpark_Quickstart.ipynb" file from the Project Overview.
 To execute the notebook, launch a new CML session and choose "JupyterLab" as Editor and make sure to enable Spark 3.